tillbiskup/evedata/docs/architecture.rst

   * Images in particular are usually not stored in the eveH5 files, but only pointers to these files.
   * Import routines for the different files (or at least a sensible modular mechanism involving an importer factory) need to be implemented.

+* Interface towards users (*i.e.*, mainly the ``radiometry`` and ``evedataviewer`` packages)

+  * Given a filename of an eveH5 file, returns a ``Dataset`` object.

-Points to discuss further (without claiming to be complete):
+.. admonition:: Points to discuss further (without claiming to be complete)

     * How to deal with reading the entire content of an eveH5 file at once vs. deferred reading?

       * Reading relevant metadata (*e.g.*, to decide about what data to plot) should be rather fast.
 And generally, only two "columns" will be displayed (as f(x,y) plot) at any given time - at least if we don't radically change the way data are looked at compared to the IDL Cruncher.
-  * If references to the internal datasets of a given HDF5 file could be stored in the corresponding Python data structures, one could even close the HDF5 file after each operation, such as not to have open file handles that may be problematic (no clue how Python garbage collection deals with HDF5 file handles, as they are opened by the underlying C++ library).
+      * If references to the internal datasets of a given HDF5 file are stored in the corresponding Python data structures (together with the HDF5 file name), one could even close the HDF5 file after each operation, such as not to have open file handles that may be problematic (but see the quote from A. Collette below).

+    From the book "Python and HDF5" by Andrew Collette:

+        You might wonder what happens if your program crashes with open files.
+If the program exits with a Python exception, don't worry!
+The HDF library will automatically close every open file for you when the application exits.

+        -- Andrew Collette, 2014 (p.
+18)